chiefmahesh/vegetable_identification/README.md

-# vegetable_identification
-Identify Vegetables using Tensowflow
+# Vegetables identification using Tensowflow

 Final Steps for training and optimising(Reference has been taken from Tensorflow for Poets 2)